 ‘There is no way you can know everything about wine, so don’t pretend you do.
 The great thing about the wine category is that every day is a school day.’

 Two words: tasting and travel.
-‘Industry and trade tasting events are great opportunities for sourcing product and connecting with industry partners and creating relationships,’ says Roberts, who also recommends visiting wine regions around the world to become familiar with operations, products, opportunities and market trends; and staying in touch through newsletters, wine industry blogs and websites.
+‘Industry and trade tasting events are great opportunities for sourcing product and connecting with industry partners and creating relationships,’ says Roberts, who also recommends visiting wine regions around the world to become familiar with operations, products, opportunities and market trends; and staying in touch through newsletters such as WSET Global Newsletter, wine industry blogs and websites.

 Holland too recommends attending major trade fairs such as Vinexpo, ProWein and the London Wine Fair both to taste and to keep abreast of industry developments.
 ‘And, in order to pass the Master of Wine theory exam, I have to read an immense number of books,’ she says.
 ‘All this, I believe, has helped me become a better wine professional.’